gokhankocturk/biodiversityapp/README.md

 ## test-data\_raw\_check.R

 **Explanation**
-Core variables like “LON”, “LAT”, “town” and “individaulCount” must not have any missing (NA) values.
+Core variables like “LON”, “LAT”, “town” and “individualCount” must not have any missing (NA) values.
 For this reason, raw data must be checked to see the potential problems in advance.